freerange/site/soups/weeknotes/week-411.snip.markdown

 ## Collaborative Inbox

 We spent quite a while experimenting with the Google Groups Collaborative Inbox.
-We have some shared conventions in place that helps us share responsibility for handling the emails we receive.
-This relies on us remembering how the process works and we thought that using something like Collaborative Inbox might makes things less confusing.
-Unfortunately, that doesn't really seem to be the case.
+We share the responsibility of handling the emails we receive and have evolved a mostly shared understanding of how to deal with them.
+We:

+* Forward emails to Trello where it looks like there might be some work required.
+* Forward emails to our main group with a note to explain why we're ignoring it.
+* Forward emails to our main group with a note to explain why there's no action required; because it's an informational email in response to submitting our wages, for example.

+We hoped that using the Collaborative Inbox would mean that we're able to codify this process a bit which would allow us to avoid having to remember it.
+Unfortunately, it didn't quite work in the way we expected and actually appears to introduce more problems than it solves.

-We played with the idea of using the web interface as our primary method of interacting with emails.
-Unfortunately this didn't work quite as expected.
-Replying to an email from the group results in the email being sent to the group and cc'd to the original author.
-We think this would be confusing for people that don't know they're interacting with a group rather than a single email account.
+We started by trying to use the groups web interface instead of our individual mail clients.
+This was immediately problematic as it doesn't appear to be possible to reply to the author directly: a reply is sent to the group and cc'd to the author.
+We imagine this being confusing to (most) people that aren't aware that they're dealing with a mailing list.

-TODO: Expand on this!
+We then switched to using a combination of the groups interface and our individual mail clients.
+This is problematic as the status of messages in the group (e.g. marking an email as "done") isn't reflected in our email clients, meaning that we now need to look in two places to see whether we need to do something.

+We've mostly gone back to using our email clients instead of the group.
+The only thing we're doing in addition is using moderation in the group in an attempt to reduce the number of junk/pointless emails that make it through to our email clients.

 ## Hookline

-We had an urgent email on Friday afternoon stating that the playlists weren't working in the Hookline music app!
-We soon realised that it was because the credit card registered with GDS had expired.
+We had an urgent email on Friday afternoon reporting that the playlists weren't working in the Hookline music app!
+We soon realised that it was because the credit card registered with AWS had expired.
 Updating the details had us back up and running immediately.
 We're now planning to put something in place that helps ensure we're alerted to this problem much sooner in future.

 ## Mocha